 The Big Picture: What We Found

 This may seem like a minor detail.
 But for any student of politics, the distinction is important.
-And it means you shouldn't use this poll to predict who will win an election.
-It can be used, however, to summarize how Chicagoans feel about a person, problem or institution.
+It means you shouldn't use this poll to predict who will win an election.
+It can be used, however, to describe how Chicagoans feel about a person, problem or institution.
 Scroll down to read what we found as well as the top-line (overall) results.

 Respondents by Race